30720162005/PCQMIX/README.md

 At runtime, place logs and model in the PCQMIX folder

-There are five algorithms, including IQL, VDN, QMIX, PCVDN and PCQMIX.
-Please select the algorithm name in train. py.
+There are five algorithms, including IQL, VDN, QMIX, PCVDN and PCQMIX

+Please select the algorithm name in train. py